CrazyFedde/docs/commands.md

 <a name="movehere"></a>
 ### Move Here

-Moves the bot into the same voice channel you're in, this command can be used to move the bot to a diferent voice channel while it is playing music without having the permissions to move other users.
+Moves the bot into the same voice channel you're in.
+This command can be used to move the bot to a different voice channel while it's playing music without having the permissions to move other users.

 The **DJ** role is required to run this command.